-Action Description Lead Support 4.4 Continue to incentivise private development to provide 20m and 14.5m wide streets and 8m wide footpaths.
-DPIE, City of Ryde 6.1 Make Dharug culture more visible by exploring the integration of Dharug language and symbols on signage, wayfinding, building names, new street names and public art.
-City of Ryde Property owners 6.2 Work with Traditional Custodians and knowledge holders to enliven the public realm with programming, activation and installations.
+Action Description Lead Support 4.3 Improve Waterloo Road as a pedestrian connector between neighbourhoods.
+City of Ryde TfNSW, Property owners 4.4 Continue to incentivise private development to provide 20m and 14.5m wide streets and 8m wide pedestrian links, including separate pathways and cycleways for pedestrians and cyclists, integrated with green infrastructure where possible.
+DPE, City of Ryde 6.1 Make Dharug culture more visible by exploring the integration of Dharug language and symbols on signage, wayfinding, building names, new street names and public art.
+City of Ryde Property owners, Aboriginal communities 6.2 Work with Traditional Custodians and knowledge holders to enliven the public realm with programming, activation and installations.
 City of Ryde Local Aboriginal communities 6.3 Investigate opportunities to include Aboriginal representation in Macquarie Park governance structures.
-GSC Local Aboriginal communities
+GCC Local Aboriginal communities, DPE

-DPIE: Department of Planning, Industry and Environment.
-GSC: Greater Sydney Commission.
-MPID: Macquarie Park Innovation District.
+DPE: Department of Planning and Environment.
+GCC: Greater Cities Commission.
+CMPID: Connect Macquarie Park Innovation District.
 TfNSW: Transport for NSW.

-Additional actions that will be implemented within the investigation area
+Table 3Additional actions that will be implemented within the investigation area

 Action Description Lead Support 1.12 Develop planning controls to create flexible and adaptable floor space that can cater for a range of business types, sizes and sectors as the demand shifts.
-DPIE, City of Ryde 1.13 Investigate opportunities for a purpose-built building in a strategic location within the commercial core that provides curated, affordable and agile office space for new and innovative enterprises.
-TBD, Property owners City of Ryde, TfNSW, DPIE 2.4 Develop state and local infrastructure delivery and contributions plan(s).
-DPIE, City of Ryde 3.6 Create a master plan for each neighbourhood to provide a safe, direct, attractive, comfortable and adaptable walking and cycling network.
-DPIE, City of Ryde GSC 4.5 Provide informal paths through and around buildings that take pedestrians away from major roads and into side streets and laneways that respond to natural features of Ngurra.
+DPE, City of Ryde 1.13 Investigate opportunities for a purpose-built building in a strategic location within the commercial core that provides curated, affordable and agile office space for new and innovative enterprises.
+TBD, Property owners, Investment NSW City of Ryde, TfNSW, DPE, Create NSW 2.4 Develop state and local infrastructure delivery and contributions plan(s).
+DPE, City of Ryde GCC 3.7 Create a master plan for each neighbourhood to provide a safe, direct, attractive, comfortable and adaptable walking and cycling network.
+DPE, City of Ryde GCC 4.5 Provide informal paths through and around buildings that take pedestrians away from major roads and into side streets and laneways that respond to natural features of Ngurra.
 City of Ryde Property owners 4.6 Design intersections, undertake landscaping and use robust materials, fixtures and furniture to improve the experience for pedestrians.
-City of Ryde, TfNSW DPIE, Property owners 4.7 Design new built areas that open up the large super lots of land and connect to the public domain through more active uses at street level.
-DPIE, City of Ryde, Property owners 4.8 Plan for informal meeting spaces in public areas.
+City of Ryde, TfNSW DPE, Property owners 4.7 Design new built areas that open up the large super lots of land and connect to the public domain through more active uses at street level.
+DPE, City of Ryde, Property owners 4.8 Plan for informal meeting spaces in public areas.
 City of Ryde 4.9 Widen footpaths.
 City of Ryde, TfNSW Property owners 5.1 Undertake staged master planning and design guidelines for each new neighbourhood, including a distinct commercial core.
-DPIE, City of Ryde GSC 5.2 Establish an approach to design excellence for specific projects to guide design quality for planning, development and delivery.
-DPIE City of Ryde 5.3 Investigate new entertainment, events and cultural spaces.
+DPE, City of Ryde GCC 5.2 Establish a commitment to excellence across design and sustainability to achieve high-quality built form, public domain, environmental amenity and performance outcomes to guide quality for planning, development and delivery.
+DPE City of Ryde 5.3 Investigate new entertainment, events and cultural spaces.
 City of Ryde, Property owners

-Additional actions that will be implemented within the investigation area (continued)
+Table 3 Additional actions that will be implemented within the investigation area (continued)